 A charge will only arise in equity and not in law.
 It will entitle the claimant to seize the property and seek a court order to sell it if the defendant does not pay the claimant the sums owed under the charge.

-The benefit of a charge rather than the constructive trust, as considered below, is the former grants a property right which will be enforceable in the event of an insolvency however under a charge, the claimant will only be entitled to recover the amount of the debt and not take absolute title to the asset therefore the claimant will not benefit from any increase in the value of the asset.
+The benefit of a charge rather than the constructive trust, as considered below, is the former grants a property right which will be enforceable in the event of insolvency however under a charge, the claimant will only be entitled to recover the amount of the debt and not take absolute title to the asset, therefore, the claimant will not benefit from any increase in the value of the asset.

 A lien will entitle the claimant to take possession of the asset and retain the asset until the defendant pays the claimant the amounts that are owed.
 In the above example where the traced asset is a ruby which is not expected to increase much in value, then the claimant may prefer to take a lien over the precious stone, until such time that he has settled the claim with the defendant.